 30: This is an important number you should keep in mind, as it’s the maximum amount of cannabis you can legally carry in public in Canada.
 It’s also the maximum weight you can pack in your suitcase while travelling from one Canadian destination to another.

 ZERO : This is the maximum amount of cannabis you can travel with from Canada to another country, even if that country has also legalized cannabis.

 4: This is the maximum number of cannabis plants you can grow in your own home in Ontario.
 Note that this number is per household not per person within the household.

 5 mg: Cannabis edibles and concentrates tend to measure their potency in milligrams.
-5 mg is considered a safe and reasonably gentle strength for people experimenting with the effects of edible cannabis.
+5 mg is considered a safe and reasonably gentle strength for people experimenting with the effects of edibles weed.
 Remember that cannabinoids (like THC and CBD) that are eaten rather than inhaled take much longer to be felt.
 Take your time and wait before you eat any more.

 100: There are more than 100 cannabinoids and more than 100 terpenes found in the cannabis plant, and we’ve only just begun to research and explore their potential benefits for the human race.
 It’s worth taking a moment to marvel at the complexity of this wonderful plant.